programminghistorian/jekyll/en/lessons/gravity-model.md

 activity: analyzing
 topics: [data-manipulation]
 abstract: |
-  This lesson introduces a gravity model approach for manipulating and analyzing historical datasets by using two historical migration case-studies.
+  This lesson introduces gravity models as a means for determining the probable distribution of entities across space in historical datasets.
+It does so through a case study of historical migration patterns.
 ---

 {% include toc.html %}